xeraa/java-logging/readme.md

 1. Run the application and restart Logstash after that again with `docker-compose start logstash`.
 1. Show the missing data for example by comparing it to the results in the *parse* index, which will be populated once Filebeat can reach Logstash again.
+1. Finally, you would need to rename the fields to match ECS in a Logstash filter.

 ### Structure